 • Free for children 4 years and under

-Make sure to visit the soda fountain and gift shop.
+Lastly, make sure to visit the soda fountain and gift shop.
 You can enjoy those even without paying admission!

 Mayborn Museum Complex